-The Trust and Local Academy Committee will ensure that staff have the skills, knowledge and understanding to keep LAC and PLAC safe.
+The governing board will ensure that staff have the skills, knowledge and understanding to keep LAC and PLAC safe.
 This includes ensuring that the appropriate staff have the information they need, such as:

 - Looked after legal status, i.e. whether they are looked after under voluntary arrangements with consent of parents, or on an interim or full care order. - Contact arrangements with parents or those with parental responsibility. - Care arrangements and the levels of authority delegated to the carer by the authority looking after the pupil.